 By the way, you can use this stitch at the beginning of stitching also without making the knot.

 6 common types of hand stitches every sewist should know and use

 Hand stitches are very handy and have their benefits.
 Some of them we use regularly but some are almost forgotten.
-Our ancestors sewed by hand before sewing machine time and used tens of different stitches but you need to learn only few types of hand stitches.
+Our ancestors sewed by hand before sewing machine time and used tens of different stitches but you need to learn only a few types of hand stitches.

 Try to keep the correct tension of the thread.
 If it is too tight, puckers and wrinkles will occur.
 If it is loose, the pieces of fabric will not stay together and the finishing will not be neat and unobtrusive.

-Running stitch (sometimes called basting stitch, or straight stitch, or tacking) is the most common and most used hand stitch.
+Running stitch (sometimes called basting stitch, straight stitch, or tacking) is the most common and most used hand stitch.

-The length of the stitch depends on fabric and purpose of your sewing and can be anywhere from 0.5 cm to 3 cm usually.
-Thread can be easily taken out, so no seam ripping required.
+The length of the stitch depends on the fabric and purpose of your sewing and can be anywhere from 0.5 cm to 3 cm usually.
+Thread can be easily taken out, so no seam ripping is required.
 Just cut the knot and pull the thread.

 Let’s start sewing running stitch.